A stillbirth is when a baby dies in the womb during the last 20 weeks of pregnancy. A miscarriage is a fetal loss in the first half of pregnancy.

 - Meet with a genetic counselor.
 If the baby died because of an inherited problem, you can learn your risks for the future.

 - Talk to your provider before you get pregnant.
-Make sure chronic health problems like diabetes are in good control.
+Make sure long-term (chronic) health problems like diabetes are in good control.
 Tell your provider about all your medicines, even the ones you buy without a prescription.

 - Lose weight if you're overweight.
 Obesity raises the risk of stillbirth.
 Ask your provider how to safely lose weight before you get pregnant.